Civil Aeronautics Board: History

+The 1938 Act superseded the Watres Act, which had regulated commercial aviation since the mid-1920s.

 Other predecessor agencies included the Aeronautics Branch (1926–1934), the Bureau of Air Commerce (1934–1938), and the Bureau of Air Mail, Interstate Commerce Commission (1934–38).

-The first air accident investigation led by the CAB was the 1940 Lovettsville air disaster.
+The first major air accident investigation led by the CAB was the 1940 Lovettsville air disaster.

-Some duties were transferred to the Federal Aviation Agency in 1958.

-The National Transportation Safety Board (NTSB) was established in 1967, taking over air accident investigation duties.

 Deregulation

 In 1975, Senator Ted Kennedy, in his capacity as Chair of the Subcommittee on Administrative Practice and Procedure of the U.S. Senate Committee on the Judiciary, assisted by Stephen Breyer, then a counsel to the judiciary committee (and later a Supreme Court Justice), held widely-reported hearings on the CAB.
 These hearings were later seen as the beginning of the process which ended in airline deregulation by the end of 1978.
 These publicized, among much else, the success that carriers like Southwest Airlines and Pacific Southwest Airlines had as intrastate airlines in Texas and California, despite the much lower fares they charged, and the degree to which the CAB acted primarily in the interests of the airlines, rather than consumers (the CAB chair until 1974, Robert D. Timm, prioritized ensuring scheduled airlines made a 12% return on investment and was caught accepting a Bermuda golf vacation from those airlines—Kennedy's subcommittee referred Timm to the Justice Department for possible prosecution.)
 Links to the transcripts of those hearings, the associated evidence and exhibits, and the report that Kennedy and Breyer wrote, are in External links below.

 Also in 1975, President Ford appointed John E. Robson as CAB Chair.
 Under the chairmanship of John Robson, the Civil Aeronautics Board "in April 1976 did the unthinkable, becoming the first regulatory body to support deregulation," which President Gerald Ford first spurred in February 1975 with a proposal to abolish the CAB altogether.
 Robson was followed as CAB Chair by Cornell University professor Alfred E. Kahn, appointed by President Jimmy Carter.
 Kahn was a well-known specialist in regulatory economics, having written one of the standard texts and had previously been chairman of the New York Public Service Commission, the body regulating utilities in New York State.
 The CAB continued to be a focus of the early deregulation movement, and its dissolution was one of the most conspicuous pioneering events of that movement.
+Air freight was deregulated in the 1977 Air Cargo Deregulation Act, as this was seen as much less controversial.
 The Airline Deregulation Act of 1978 specified that the CAB would eventually be disestablished — the first federal regulatory regime, since the 1930s, to be totally dismantled — and this happened on January 1, 1985.
 The remaining tasks were transferred to the Secretary of Transportation except for a few going to the U.S. Postal Service.